riccitensor/mathplatform/README.md

 ## Features

 - **Multi-Theorem Prover Integration:** Utilize Lean, Prover9, Mace4, and expand to additional provers effortlessly.
-- **Advanced AI Admin Panel:** Powered by Farspeak, manage APIs and oversee AI operations with ease.
-- **Diverse Language Models:** Harness the capabilities of Claude, OpenAI's GPT-4, and more to generate accurate and insightful mathematical assistance.
+- **Diverse Language Models:** Harness the capabilities of OpenAI's GPT-4, Anthropic's Claude and more to generate accurate and insightful mathematical assistance.
 - **Flexible Communication:** Interact using natural language or Lean syntax to receive tailored help and solutions.
 - **Automated Proof Generation & Verification:** Generate, verify, and refine mathematical proofs automatically across multiple platforms.
 - **Future-Proof Architecture:** Designed to incorporate additional tools and models as they become available.